Phoenix Ridge Scenic Area and the Flying Stone Pagoda

 A loop hike in the Phoenix Ridge Scenic area that goes all the way up the stairs to the ‘Flying Stone Pagoda’ and then back down a different track to finish.

-This hike follows part of our old "Woodpecker Trail and the Pagoda on the Rock" trail, but with the village on the other side of Phoenix Ridge closed to visitors we're only able to do the part of the hike that stays inside the park area.
 The park area contains a network of paved trails that pass by old shrines, caves, and precariously-perched pagodas.
-We'll follow the park stairs up to the ridge to take a look at the "Flying Stone Pagoda" perched at 728m above sea level, and then come back down a different path across the slopes.
+We'll follow the park stairs up to the ridge to take a look at the "Flying Stone Pagoda" perched at 728m above sea level, and then come back down a different path down the slopes.

 We mentioned it was an old hike of ours.
 How old?
 You can read a 2007 write up of Woodpecker Trail hike on china.org.cn, featuring a short interview with Huijie.